jgaskins/sentry/CRYSTAL_API.md

 sentry.run
 ```

-To stop a Sentry Process Runner, you may need to run the process runner in a separate thread and then use the `kill` method.
+To stop a Sentry Process Runner, you may need to run the process runner in a separate thread and then use the `terminate` method.

 ```ruby
 require "sentry"